 (e) Articles 10 and 11 of the Freedom of Information Act explicitly provide for the release of the requested information unless, and as far as, the grounds for refusal apply.
 Consequently, the general rule is that (environmental) information is public.
 In accordance with established jurisprudence, the grounds for refusal have to be applied restrictively.

-(f) Article 3, paragraph 46 of the General Act on Administrative Law prescribes that all decisions taken by a public authority are adequately motivated and in written form.
+(f) Article 3, paragraph 46 of the General Act on Administrative Law prescribes that all decisions taken by a public authority are adequately motivated and in written form (Article 1, paragraph 3, sub 1, General Administrative Law Act).

 (g) The requirements concerning charges are implemented by a decision based on article 12 of the Freedom of Information Act (Besluit tarieven openbaarheid van bestuur).
-Besides this general framework, article 3, paragraphs 11(3) and 22(3), of the General Act on Administrative Law contains specific provisions on charges for the release of information in relation to public participation in specific decision-making.
+Besides this general framework, article 3, paragraph 11(3), of the General Act on Administrative Law contains specific provisions on charges for the release of information in relation to public participation in specific decision-making.

 (h) Most national requests for (environmental) information including the actual released documents are also published on internet (www.rijksoverheid.nl).